orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 ### GET and HEAD

 - The request body is empty and response body contains resource.
+- If what is requested can't be found, the CRUD API returns at 404.
 - [SINCE Orbeon Forms 4.5] The `Orbeon-Operations` response header lists the operations that the user can perform on the data (see [Supporting permissions in your persistence API implementation](https://blog.orbeon.com/2013/10/supporting-permissions-in-your.html)).
 - If the implementation of the persistence API supports form versioning:
     - [SINCE Orbeon Forms 4.5] If the request is for a form definition, the `Orbeon-Form-Definition-Version` request header tells which version of the form definition is requested.